kevin-chalmers/set08103/lectures/lecture19/README.md

 Saying you ran the code tells us little.
 Be specific.
 No one else lives in your head.
 Without the specific information you have, we cannot help you fix the bug.

+### Be Verbose

-“Lab 3 doesn’t work.”
+"Lab 3 doesn’t work."
 OK, why does lab 3 not work?
-“The program doesn’t run.”
+"The program doesn’t run."
 OK, what part of the lab are you doing?
-“The part with Docker.”
+"The part with Docker."
 And so on.

 Be verbose.
 Offer as much information as you can in a bug report.
 It is easy for the developer to ignore irrelevant information.
 Solving a lack of information can only happen by asking more questions.
 No one else has the knowledge you have.
 Thus share as much information as you can.

+### Watch Your Pronouns

-“It doesn’t work.”
-What is “it”?
+"It doesn’t work."
+What is "it"?
 Be careful with pronouns and related words (e.g., it, he, she, they, this, etc.).

+### Inform What Else You've Done

-“I cannot connect to the database container.”
+"I cannot connect to the database container."
 OK, after digging around we are unsure why.
-“Oh, I installed MySQL on my machine.
-Is that a problem?”
+"Oh, I installed MySQL on my machine.
+Is that a problem?"
 Yes.
 We find quicker solutions with improved information.
 State what configurations you have used, or any extra steps you’ve tried to solve the problem.
 This information is vital to reduce time wasted trying to resolve the issue.

+### Don't Use Anecdotal Evidence or Perform Confirmation Bias

-“Lab 7 isn’t working, and everyone I’ve spoken to says they have the same problem.”
+"Lab 7 isn’t working, and everyone I’ve spoken to says they have the same problem."
 Give the developer credit.
 They either know the problem or will find it with you.
 Stating you know someone else with a problem doesn’t help:

 - The other person may have a different problem.
 - The other person may have a different configuration.
 - You’ve performed confirmation bias.
 You don’t know who has a working system.
 You are trying to justify your problem.
 If a legitimate problem, you need not to justify it.

+### Proof Read

 Finally, read what you wrote.
 Always review and edit any text you send to others.
 If you rush and want it done and sent, you might not make sense, you might miss information, or you might offend.
 Time saved rushing disappears because development requests more information to understand the issue.
 Furthermore, people can become confused or upset.
 If submitting coursework, you will lose marks.
 So take your time and review what you have done.